seth127/MundusCentrum/README.md

 # MundusCentrum
 An open source long form strategy, tactics, and logistics war game, heavily inspired by Warhammer 40k and the blog of Brett Devereux

+Check out the "Sample Game" vignette for basics.

 ## Development

 `MundusCentrum` uses [pkgr](https://github.com/metrumresearchgroup/pkgr) to manage